Probability of Causation with Sample Selection: A Reanalysis of the Impacts of J\'ovenes en Acci\'on on Formality: Analytical Framework

-Assumption \ref{ASpositive} is crucial for the identification results because it ensures that our subpopulation of interest exists.
-In our empirical application, it requires that there are always-employed individuals who have an informal jobs when untreated.
+Assumption \ref{ASpositive} is crucial for the identification results because it ensures that our sub-population of interest exists.
+In our empirical application, it requires that oversubscribed courses are the only ones to exist and that there are always-employed individuals who have an informal job when untreated for every course-city pair.

 \begin{assumption}[Monotone Sample Selection] Treatment has a non-negative effect on the sample selection indicator for all individuals, i.e., $S_{1} \geq S_{0}$. \end{assumption}